Markets falter as Brexit approaches its endgame

 The pan-European STOXX 600 retreated 0.3%.
 Britain's domestically focused midcaps .FTMC, a gauge of Brexit anxiety, fell 1%.

 Earlier, shares rose in Asia.
 MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.5%.
-MSCI’s gauge of stocks across the globe .MIWD00000PUS was flat.
+MSCI’s gauge of stocks across the globe was flat.

 “Even though we are most optimistic that a deal does happen, we don’t think the most likely outcome is that it happens by October 31, so you would be looking at some form of extension and potentially elections,” said, Andrew Sheets, chief cross asset strategist at Morgan Stanley.